+,.

-you have not in Response Response Percent Total
+Response Percent Response Total

 18 No

 19 No

 20 No

-They are small shops i wouldn't be discussing anything with them on privacy can be heard.
-It's bad enough giving address out in public to confirm your details confidential.
+21 They are small shops i wouldn't be comfortable discussing anything with them on privacy.
+Everything can be heard.
+It's bad enough giving your home address out in public to confirm your details.
+This is also confidential.

 22 For those of us who are full time cares for people with dementia it can be extremely difficult to actually physically deal with things when they go wrong.
 I used to be able to pick up the script- request corrections from the doctors when they weren't right, (five or six times a year at least for a while before things improved).
 Then visit the pharmacy and make sure the script was correct - and be able to return to pick up missing items.
 Now I am dependent on the delivery service and it frequent goes wrong and can take days to get things sorted which with medication that is a lifeline is very frightening. aprt from the two years of excellent service I have little trust in getting things correct and try to allow at least ten days to ensure we don't run out.

 23 No

-Mainly collection times.
-A collection machine ideal in most Pharmacies but none by me have they are ideal for out of hours.
+24 Mainly collection times.
+A collection machine would be ideal in most Pharmacies but none by me have them, they are ideal for out of hours.

 25 No

+answered 25

-' answered 25 skipped 52
+skipped 52